 Top Brands of Blind Spot Detection Systems

-In a space that lacks recognizable brand names outside of automotive manufacturers making in-car blind spot monitoring systems, Brandmotion has started to emerge as the niche leader.
+In a space that lacks recognizable brand names, outside automotive manufacturers, making in-car blind spot monitoring systems, Brandmotion has started to emerge as the niche leader.
 Formed in 2005, the company makes a range of 12-volt devices that enhance the driving experience of older vehicles lacking modern-day safety and convenience touches.
-The RDBS-1500 is the company's primary blind spot monitoring system.
+The Brandmotion Radar Blind Spot System is the company's primary blind spot monitoring system.

 Blind Spot Detection System Pricing

-- $250 and under: Budget blind spot monitoring systems tend to be limited in functionality and accuracy.
+- Under $250: Budget blind spot monitoring systems tend to be limited in functionality and accuracy.
 Most come with a couple of sensors and basic indicators.